LauzHack/archive-lauzhack-live/README.md

 ## Developing locally

 To develop locally in your machine, Node.js and npm are required.
-This was developed using Node 10 LTS, so [Node Version Manager](https://github.com/creationix/nvm) is recommended for having the specific version installed, listed in `package.json` (node and npm versions are checked when setting up the project using [ensure-node-env](https://github.com/Skyscanner/ensure-node-env)).
+This was developed using Node 12 LTS, so [Node Version Manager](https://github.com/creationix/nvm) is recommended for having the specific version installed, listed in `package.json` (node and npm versions are checked when setting up the project using [ensure-node-env](https://github.com/Skyscanner/ensure-node-env)).

+After installing the correct Node version using nvm, you can make sure you are using it by typing `nvm use`.

 Install all the requirements using `npm install`.